TL;DR:

 How to Improve CTR for Display Ads

 Honestly, the tactics for display ads aren’t that much different.
+The ad format you choose has a direct impact on CTR: mobile interstitials routinely outperform leaderboards by a factor of ten.
 That’s why we’ll be brief:

 - Use bold and relevant pictures